umvirt/lfsautobuilder/README.md

 This software is aimed to experienced Linux From Scratch maintainers.

-Runing this software by unexperienced users can lead to data loss & hadware damage!
+**Runing this software by unexperienced users can lead to data loss & hardware damage!**

 ## Building environment

 There are few variants of building environment:

-1.Physical computer.
+1. Virtual Machine with two drives.

+2. Physical computer:

-1.a.Physical computer with local disk.
+2.a.
+Physical computer with local disk.

-1.b.Physical computer with block device.
+2.b.
+Physical computer with block device.

-2.Virtual Machine with two drives.

 ### Pros & cons

-**1.Physical computer**
+**1. Virtual Machine with two drives**

 Pros:

-- maximum amount of available memory
+- no additional software that can affect on building process,
+- absolutely safe,
+- no issues with GRUB bootloader installation.

 Cons:

+- a part of available memory is taken by virtualiztion host (OS, hypervisor, management tools, etc.),
+- slower than physical computer.

+**2. Physical computer**

+Pros:

+- maximum amount of memory is available,
+- maximum amount of CPU's cores is available.

+Cons:

-- installed software can affect on building process.
+- installed software can affect on building process,
 - error can damage installed software & data.

-**1.a.Physical computer with local disk**
+**2.a.
+Physical computer with local disk**

 Pros:

-- faster than block device
+- faster than using block device.

 Cons:

-- additional drive is needed
+- additional drive is needed.

-**1.b.Physical computer with block device**
+**1.b.
+Physical computer with block device**

 Pros:

-- can be used free diskspace
+- can be used free diskspace on existent partitions.

 Cons:

+- slower than local disk,
 - issues with GRUB bootloader installation.
 GRUB Live CD is needed to boot & install bootloader manualy.

-**2.virtual machine with two drives**

-Pros:

-- no additional software that can affect on building process
-- absolutely safe
-- no issues with grub

-Cons:

-- part of available memory is taken by host
-- slower than physical computer

 ### Requirements